GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

    TOKEN_GOES_HERE`

 {% Aside 'caution' %}
-Unfortunately, configuring an origin trial using a meta tag won't work for `SharedArrayBuffer` exception.
+You can only enable the origin trial using an `Origin-Trial` HTTP header.
+A meta tag won't work for `SharedArrayBuffer` in non-isolated pages.
 {% endAside %}

 You can verify that it's working properly by installing and testing with [Chrome